 Distributions to common shareholders are recorded on the record date.
 The amount to be distributed is determined by the Board and is generally based upon the earnings estimated by the Adviser.
+In addition, the Board may consider the level of undistributed taxable income carried forward from the prior year for distribution in the current year.
 Undistributed long-term capital gains, if any, would be generally distributed at least annually, although the Company may decide to retain such capital gains for investment.